 - Waste: While touted as eco-friendly, refacing still produces waste.
 It is not a given that the company will dispose of your old materials.
 Negotiate this with the company in advance.

 Should You Do This?

-Cabinet refacing is best for people who like the basic layout of their kitchen; want to have a new look (and possibly a few changes); want to spend less money; want to have less disruption in their lives; and want to make less environmental impact.
+Cabinet refacing is best for people who like the basic layout of their kitchen, want to have a new look (and possibly a few changes), want to spend less money, want to have less disruption in their lives, and want to make a reduced environmental impact.